appserver-io/appserver/_posts/2015-01-28-dependency-injection-basics.md

 ---
 layout: post
-title:  Persistence-Container Basics
+title:  Dependency-Injection Basics
-date:   2014-12-30 18:00:00
+date:   2015-01-28 12:00:00
 author: wagnert
 version: 1.0.0beta4
-categories: [Persistence-Container]
+categories: [Dependency-Injection]
 ---

 As we probably use DI to inject instances of [Server-Side Component Types](#server-side-component-types) this section gives you a brief introduction of how DI works in the `Persistence-Container` context.